Reviewing VirnetX (VHC) & Its Peers

-VirnetX (NYSE: VHC) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it contrast to its rivals?
-We will compare VirnetX to related companies based on the strength of its analyst recommendations, risk, institutional ownership, valuation, earnings, dividends and profitability.
+VirnetX (NYSE: VHC) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it compare to its peers?
+We will compare VirnetX to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.

 31.3% of VirnetX shares are owned by institutional investors.
 Comparatively, 44.9% of shares of all “Patent owners & lessors” companies are owned by institutional investors.
 13.8% of VirnetX shares are owned by insiders.
 Comparatively, 22.9% of shares of all “Patent owners & lessors” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for VirnetX and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for VirnetX and its peers, as provided by MarketBeat.com.

 |Sell Ratings